 If you suffer from Peyronie’s disease, these treatment options are available to you:

-Acoustic Shockwave Therapy is the commercial name for shockwave therapy, a nonsurgical, noninvasive, drug-free treatment that uses acoustic sound waves to break up the scar tissue that is causing the curvature of the penis.
+Acoustic Shockwave Therapy is the commercial name for shockwave therapy.
+This nonsurgical, noninvasive, drug-free treatment uses acoustic sound waves to break up the scar tissue that is causing the curvature of the penis.

 Unlike the majority of Peyronie’s disease treatment options, Acoustic Shockwave Therapy combats the root cause of Peyronie’s disease: scar tissue build-up.
 It’s also the safest treatment option for Peyronie’s, as it is noninvasive, nonsurgical, and drug-free.
 There are no major adverse side effects and your recovery time will be brief.
 The Acoustic Shockwave Therapy procedure takes 15 to 20 minutes each session, and it may take anywhere from 6 to 12 treatment sessions, depending on the severity of your case.

 While that may sound like a lot of sessions, Acoustic Shockwave Therapy is worth it.
 It may save you thousands compared to other treatment options.
 The results of Acoustic Shockwave Therapy last longer than those other options.
 Keep in mind that it’s common for men with Peyronie’s to develop erectile dysfunction.
 Since it treats Peyronie’s disease and erectile dysfunction at the same time, Acoustic Shockwave Therapy is effectively saving you time and money.